KaiChuuu/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 4x4 Tic Tac Toe Board Game created using JavaFX

+Each player takes a turn making a move until one player has 4 in a row or there are no more spaces.

 ## What I learned

 Learned the basics of using JavaFX to be able to create simple UI programs.